Why Suffering For Fashion Is SO Outdated

 Advertisement

 In this bonus episode of UnStyled, she and longtime mentor, Refinery29's global editor-in-chief and cofounder, Christene Barberich speak about the joys of a good ugly shoe, and the upside of not spending too much time deliberating about an outfit.
-Says Wang, "I like my clothes, and I like my style, and I don't need it to look perfect."
+"I like my clothes, and I like my style, and I don't need it to look perfect," Wang explains.

 “